 Data Check: Before calculating the hourly emissions, Smkinven first checks if the hourly NOx emissions from the CEM data are zero or null.
-If so, all emissions and the hourly flow rates for the sources that match the ORIS/boiler combination are set to zero.
-Similarly, if the hourly heat input, gross load, and steam load values are zero or null, all output values will be set to zero.
+If so, Smkinven checks if the hourly heat input, gross load, and steam load values are zero or null before all output values will be set to zero.
 In this case a warning will be written to the Smkinven log file.